Fukki/auto-pot/README.md

 # Noted Commit 30
 - added "inCombat" option into hp.json and mp.json for setting only use in combat or not</br>
 - for old user and who is lazy to add it by your self just remove hp.json and mp.json then re-login for new generate</br>

+# Q&A
+Q: why my *.json got replace after edited.
+A: check your syntax before saved because *.json will replace if system cant read.

+Q: after reloaded *.json it not use pot
+A: update your inventory by open it one time or use item one time